AmnO-O/DiffDIS/README.md

 ## III.
 Inference
 1. Update the test dataset path in config file `./utils/config.py` (line 3~7)
 2. Copy the file `/path/to/sd-turbo/unet/config.json` and paste it under your checkpoint `./saved_model/DiffDIS/Model_XXX/unet/`.
-You can also download our trained unet at [Google Drive](https://drive.google.com/drive/folders/1NKmUbn9BiV7xYy_1c2khIBAuOQNuYAdR?usp=sharing).
+You can also download our trained unet at [Google Drive](https://drive.google.com/drive/folders/1NKmUbn9BiV7xYy_1c2khIBAuOQNuYAdR?usp=sharing) or [Huggingface](https://huggingface.co/qianyu1217/diffdis).
 3. Update the `--checkpoint_path`, `--pretrained_model_path` and `--output_dir` in `./scripts/run_inference.sh`.

 4. Start inference by: